msveshnikov/jira-clone-autocode/src/services/apiService.md

 ## Project Integration

-This `apiService.js` file is located in the `src/services` directory and serves as the main interface for data management in the Jira clone project.
+This `apiService.js` file is located in the `src/services` directory and serves as the main interface for data management in the Jira project.
 It is used by various components throughout the application to fetch, create, update, and delete data related to tasks, sprints, and workflows.

 The service simulates a backend API by using local storage, which allows for easy frontend